LC-Linkous/tinySA_python/README.md

 # tinySA_python
-## AN UNOFFICIAL Python Library for the tinySA
+## AN UNOFFICIAL Python Library for the tinySA Device Series

 # INPROGRESS.
 ## From June 1 2025 - June 7 2025 there are NO promises of the stability of this project.